AndrewGibbs/IFSintegrals/README.md

 There are examples of these problems being solved in the notebook files, where the boundary integral equation for the Helmholtz equation is solved.

 ## Bibliography
-* [**Numerical Quadrature for Singular Integrals on Fractals**](http://arxiv.org/abs/2112.11793), A. Gibbs, D. P. Hewett, A. Moiola.
+* **Numerical Quadrature for Singular Integrals on Fractals**, A. Gibbs, D. P. Hewett, A. Moiola, [published article](https://link.springer.com/article/10.1007/s11075-022-01378-9), [arxiv preprint](http://arxiv.org/abs/2112.11793).
+* **A Hausdorff-measure boundary element method for acoustic scattering by fractal screens**, António M. Caetano, Simon N. Chandler-Wilde, Andrew Gibbs, David P. Hewett, Andrea Moiola, [arxiv preprint](https://arxiv.org/abs/2212.06594)
-* [**A Stable Stieltjes Technique for Computing Orthogonal Polynomials and Jacobi Matrices Associated with a Class of Singular Measures**](https://link.springer.com/article/10.1007/BF02437506) G. Mantica
+* **A Stable Stieltjes Technique for Computing Orthogonal Polynomials and Jacobi Matrices Associated with a Class of Singular Measures**, G. Mantica, [published article](https://link.springer.com/article/10.1007/BF02437506).